Read more posts like this on Zscaler's CXO REvolutionaries.

 Committee members don’t have to be experts, but they can evolve into specialists.
 They can rely on internal specialists, third-party consultants, vendors, and technology solutions to plan ahead and better understand the landscape.

 Risk assessment is an ongoing process with new vulnerabilities surfacing daily.
-Bringing in third parties to identify loopholes in security compliance through methods like penetration testing can be quite insightful.
+Bringing in third parties to identify loopholes in security compliance through methods like ethical hacking can be quite insightful.
 Security consultants and supporting software applications can give great insight into the potential risks for your network.

 As the name implies, the zero trust model assumes that anything attempting to enter, leave, or relocate within a network cannot be trusted and should be verified or cleared by a governing system.
 This can give companies a significant advantage given the patchwork of on-premise and cloud solutions, proprietary and third-party applications, and closed networks and shared access.